Best RV Roof Vent Fans in 2019

-One is directly over the bed in front that has a Fantastic fan with a manually raised dome and a temperature sensor.
+One is directly over the bed in front and has a Fantastic Fan with a manually raised dome and a temperature sensor.

 In the bathroom there is a cheap little Ventline fan with a 6-inch blade and a puny electric motor.
 It really doesn't push much air and sounds like a hive of bees.

 The Fantastic Fan is great.
 It has three speeds and can move some serious air.
 Sure, you hear it when it's running, but that's because it's moving some serious air.
-And it loads quieter than if I had the air conditioning running.
+And it is much quieter than if I had the air conditioning running.